 A Fun Romantic Distraction

 What that really means is that "Bad Date Chronicles" ends up one of those simple romantic comedies which might charm some teenagers but for grown ups will be a fun distraction but not overly memorable.
-The latter is how it ended up for me as whilst I enjoyed the triple hit of romantic comedy with each of the characters having some sort of storyline going on none of it really felt like it was original, just three ideas from other romantic comedies nicely combined into one movie with a nice cast who could handle the lightweight stuff which this movie is filled with.
+The latter is how it ended up for me as whilst I enjoyed the triple hit of romantic comedy with each of the characters having some sort of storyline going on none of it really felt like it was original, just three ideas from other romantic comedies spliced together into one movie with a nice cast who could handle the lightweight stuff which this movie is filled with.

 What this all boils down to is that "Bad Date Chronicles" is just some simple romantic comedy fun which combines some familiar romantic comedy ideas into one movie with 6 characters who all end up having some thing to do.